 If you want to use cannabis for yoga, there are strains out there that can help with laxity and poses, relaxation, and meditating on a whole new level of awareness.

-However, when it comes to regulating blood pressure, the research for cannabis’s effects still have a long way to go.
+However, when it comes to regulating blood pressure, the research on cannabis and its effects still have a long way to go.
+It is always best to speak to a professional before doing so.